No course labeled as Introductory in any other program may be substituted for any other course at any level.

 MFA Thesis Timeline: Year Two

-MFA in Screenwriting students are required to pitch their thesis ideas and decide upon a project by the second week of the fall quarter.
-The first draft of the thesis must be completed by December 15.
-The writers will get notes from their committee on their draft by Monday of Week 2 of the winter quarter.
-The final draft of the thesis script will be turned into the committee on the last day of final exams for the winter quarter.
-The committees will meet on Friday of Week 2 of spring quarter to evaluate thesis projects as well as determine which projects will receive the designation of "distinction".
-The committee will notify each student as to whether they received a pass or fail decision.
-If a student passes, they just must then complete their coursework in order to graduate.
-If a student does not pass, the writer must resubmit his or her thesis by Friday of week 8 of spring quarter.
-(Students may re-submit earlier if they feel they are ready.)
+The first draft of the thesis project must be submitted to the Advisor Committee on the last day of final exams for the fall quarter.
+Writers will get notes from their committee at the start of the winter quarter.
+The final draft of the thesis script will be sent to the committee on the last day of final exams for the winter quarter.
+The committees will meet during the spring quarter to evaluate thesis projects.
+Thesis chairs will notify each student as to whether they received "distinction," a "pass," or a "rewrite" decision.
+If a student passes, they must then complete their coursework in order to graduate.
+If a student does not pass, the writer must resubmit his or her thesis by an assigned due date determined by the thesis instructor.
 The re-defense will take place no later than Friday of week 10 of the spring quarter.
-If the student passes, they can move on to graduation assuming all courses are complete.
-If the student has a second non-pass, the student must enroll in DC 701 (a zero credit hour and zero cost class) to keep enrolled as a student for the summer session after their completion of year two coursework.
-Students will have the summer to perform on final rewrite on the project.
-The script will be due by the final day of Summer I. The defense must be scheduled to take place with the committee before the end of the Summer II session.
+If the student passes, he or she can move on to graduation assuming all courses are complete.
+If the student has a second non-pass, he or she must enroll in DC 701 Thesis Continuation (a zero credit hour and zero cost class) to remain enrolled for the summer session after completion of the year two coursework.
+The rewritten script is due by the last day of final exams for Summer I. The defense will take place before the end of the Summer II session.
 If the student passes, he or she may apply for the next round of graduation.
-If the student does not pass, he or she can talk to advising about applying their course credit hours to an M.S.
-Cinema Production degree, if interested.
+If the student does not pass, he or she may elect to speak with the advising office about applying his or her course credit hours to an M.S. in Cinema Production degree.

 Students in the MFA in Animation degree program must meet the following requirements: